prysmaticlabs/documentation/website/docs/execution-node/fee-recipient.md

 #### Fee Recipient JSON Config File

-:::warning Breaking changes from 2.1.3 `fee-recipient-config-file` and `fee-recipient-config-url` flags have been deprecated and replaced with `proposer-settings-file` and `proposer-settings-url` flags.
+:::warning Breaking changes from 2.1.3 `fee-recipient-config-file` and `fee-recipient-config-url` flags are deprecated and have been replaced with `proposer-settings-file` and `proposer-settings-url` flags.
 :::

-If you use either `proposer-settings-file` or `proposer-settings-url` to specify your fee recipient address, your YAML configuration should follow this schema:
+If you use either `proposer-settings-file` or `proposer-settings-url` to specify your fee recipient address, your YAML/JSON configuration should follow this schema:

 ```
 ---